-where the subscript i is both the column index of K and the position index for r, the radial coordinate in dimensional form, and the subscript j is both the row index of K and the position index for p, which is the vertical coordinate and the dimensional form of P from Fig. 2.
-Note that r and p have a one-to-one correspondence at the 12 o'clock position of the thruster when viewed face-on.
-Also, the position r_i is associated with the density n_i while the position p_j is associated with the line-integrated density \underline{n}j .
-More details regarding the mathematical implementation of the onion-peeling method can be found in a paper by Dasch.16
+where the subscript i is both the column index of K and the position index for r, the radial coordinate in dimensional form, and the subscript j is both the row index of K and the position index for p, which is the vertical coordinate and the dimensional form of p from Fig. 2.
+Note that p and p have a one-to-one correspondence at the 12 o'clock position of the thruster when viewed face-on.
+Also, the position p is associated with the line-integrated density p.
+More details regarding the mathematical implementation of the onion-peeling method can be found in a paper by Dasch.
+16